testing-library/testing-library-docs/docs/example-react-router.md

 // app.js
 import React from 'react'
 import { withRouter } from 'react-router'
-import { Link, Route, Router, Switch } from 'react-router-dom'
+import { Link, Route, Switch } from 'react-router-dom'

 const About = () => <h1>You are on the about page</h1>
 const Home = () => <h1>You are home</h1>